A multiplicative inequality of Riesz transform type on general Riemannian manifolds: Introduction

 The Littlewood-Paley-Stein functionals with holomorphic functions are proved recently by Cometx and Ouhabaz \cite{CometxOuhabaz} for Schr\"odinger operators $\cL = \Delta + V$ on Riemannian manifolds.
-We reproduce the arguments there to state and prove the results of the present paper in the general setting where $\cL$ is the generator of a sub-Markovian semigroup.\\ We mention that counter-examples to the boundedness on $L^p$ for $p > 2$ of the classical Littlewood-Paley-Stein functional are discussed in \cite{CometxOuhabaz}.
+We reproduce the arguments there to state and prove several results in the general setting of generators of sub-Markovian semigroups.\\ We mention that counter-examples to the boundedness on $L^p$ for $p > 2$ of the classical Littlewood-Paley-Stein functional are discussed in \cite{CometxOuhabaz}.
 For those examples \eqref{aR} is not satisfied for any given $\epsilon$ and any $p > 2$.
 The reason is that \eqref{aR} implies $\|\nabla e^{-t\Delta} \|_{p\to p} \le \frac{C}{\sqrt{t}}$ (for all $t >0$) but this latter estimate is not always true for $p > 2$.
 See \cite{CometxOuhabaz} for more details.
 If however the manifold satisfies the following gradient estimate